EvolSoft/xWeb/README.md

 By default xWeb uses [Font-Awesome icons](http://fontawesome.io) by Dave Gandy and it has been compiled on Windows using the fantastic [WinLess](http://winless.org/) compiler :)

+## Contributing

+If you want to contribute to this project please follow the Contribution Guidelines